 I headed back to the dining room table with hubby and we tossed words around once again.
 And again, I didn’t find anything that was perfect.

 I did more research.
 I took more notes.

 I finally decided that I would go with Prospective Perceptions.
 Go ahead, try and say that three times fast.
 It’s a tongue twister for sure.

 My clients couldn’t say it and truth be told I struggled with it myself.
 But, it was the 100,000th name and I was worn down.
-I just wanted to move on to the next thing on my list.
+I just wanted to move on to the next thing on my business start-up checklist.

 So, for the first year of my business, I chose the business name: Prospective Perceptions.